Apple Mobile File Integrity Disabled

 :

-- Enforce : Auto-remediation is performed, recorded in a ticket, and the ticket is auto-closed.
+- Enforce : Coro performs auto-remediation, records the action in a ticket, and closes the ticket automatically.

 -